-It would be much clearer, if from the beginning the regarding section in the German penal law would have been entitled “Sexuelle Handlungen in der Öffentlichkeit", because that is exactly, what it is about.
-In English, you might read that as “Sexual activities in public” …
+It would be much clearer, if the regarding section in the German penal law would have been entitled “Sexuelle Handlungen in der Öffentlichkeit” from the beginning, because that is exactly, what it is about.
+In English, you might read that as “Sexual deeds in public” …

-With the following submenu items, we will present the different notions of nudity in more detail.
+With the following submenu items, we will present different notions of nudity in more detail.